 Gainaxing: Often and by many characters but Falche is the most prominent example.
 They jiggle even while she's standing still.

-Genki Girl: Tanarot and Eineus's "sister" has a great deal of energy.
+Genki Girl: Tanarot and Eineus's "sister" have a great deal of energy.

 Go-Go Enslavement: While Miyabi and Synclavia weren't very modest before Eitaro forced them into working for him, they're usually seen in some sort of fanboy fetish outfit afterward.
 Amusingly, Synclavia's fanboy fetish outfits are less risqué than her regular garb, which was basically BDSM gear crossed with a bikini.